-If you’ve ever looked into how to perform CPR, you may have come across the acronym BLS in your research.
+If you’ve ever looked into how to perform CPR, you may have come across the acronym BLS certification and its meaning in your research.

-To clarify things further, let’s take a closer look at exactly what’s involved with BLS certification and what it stands for.
+To clarify things further, let’s look at what’s involved with BLS certification and what it stands for.

 What is taught in a BLS class?

-BLS certification does not provide permission to deliver care, nor does it imply any type of obligation to act during a medical crisis.
+BLS certification does not provide permission to deliver care.
+Nor does it imply any obligation to act during a medical crisis.

 It simply serves as proof that the person in question has, indeed, been appropriately trained and is competent.